Tesla (2020 film): Cast

 Rebecca Dayan portrays actress Sarah Bernhardt, Emma O'Connor plays Anthony's daughter Evelyn, Lois Smith portrays The Grande Dame, and Ian Lithgow portrays banker/investor Alfred Brown.

 Production

 In February 2018, it was announced Ethan Hawke had joined the cast of the film, with Michael Almereyda directing from a screenplay he wrote.
 The script was an updated form of the first feature Almereyda ever wrote, a Tesla biopic originally optioned to Polish director Jerzy Skolimowski that was never made.
 Almereyda "reinvented it for the present moment," adding details about Tesla that had been published or discovered since then and including changes based on other influences such as films by director Derek Jarman, episodes of Drunk History and author Henry James.

+For the role, Hawke drew inspiration from both Tesla's own writings and singer David Bowie, who had played Tesla in The Prestige (2006).

 Release

 Tesla had its world premiere at the 2020 Sundance Film Festival on January 27, 2020, where it won the Alfred P. Sloan Award.
 Shortly after, IFC Films acquired distribution rights to the film and released it in selected theaters and via Premium VOD on August 21, 2020.